 What about that Chase Ultimate Rewards Travel Portal?

-Even with all of these fantastic transfer partners, there are times when it makes sense to use Chase’s travel portal to book flights and hotels.
+Even with all of these fantastic transfer partners, there are times when it might make sense to use Chase’s travel portal to book flights and hotels.

-- For flights, the portal searches in the same way an online travel booking site like Expedia would.
+- For flights, the portal searches in the same way you’d search on a travel booking site.
 You’re not limited to flights with just the transfer partners.
-This means flight search results will include any flight with available seats on any airline.
+This means flight search results will include many flights on a variety of airlines.

-- If you have no flexibility or just want to find the cheapest possible economy price, booking through the portal may be a better option, both in terms of schedule and the number of UR points need to book.
+- If you have no flexibility or just want to find the cheapest possible economy price, booking through the portal may be a better option, both in terms of schedule and the number of Ultimate Rewards Points needed to book.

-- However, if you want a premium seat, it’ll nearly always be a better value to transfer your UR points to a transfer partner rather than book in the portal.
+- However, if you want a premium seat, it’ll nearly always be a better value to transfer your Ultimate Rewards Points to a transfer partner rather than book business or first-class flights in the portal.

-- You’ll likely earn miles for flights booked in the portal with UR points because they appear as cash bookings to the airline.
+- You’ll likely earn miles for flights booked in the portal with Ultimate Rewards Points because they appear as cash bookings to the airline.

 - For hotels, the Ultimate Rewards travel portal opens up many more hotel possibilities than just the typical loyalty program hotels.
-Using your UR points here, especially if you have the Chase Sapphire Reserve with its 1.5 cent redemption rate in the portal, can absolutely make sense.
+Using your Ultimate Rewards Points here, especially if you have the Chase Sapphire Reserve with its 1.5 cent redemption rate in the portal, can absolutely make sense.
+However…

-- Don’t book too close to your check-in date or during a peak holiday time when cash prices are higher and therefore UR portal redemption rates are higher.
+- Don’t book too close to your check-in date or during a peak holiday time when cash prices are higher and therefore Ultimate Rewards portal redemption rates are higher.

-- Do compare loyalty program hotel redemption rates with the number of UR points needed for the same hotel in the portal.
+- Do compare loyalty program hotel redemption rates with the number of Ultimate Rewards Points needed for the same hotel in the portal.